rejeep/prodigy.el/README.md

 In the prodigy window, you can see a process' output with the `$` key.
 Process output buffers use the `prodigy-view-mode` and do some special pre-processing to the process output.
+The buffer output will be tailed (à la `tail -f`) if the point is at the buffer end.
 There are two significant variables that influence process output:
 - `prodigy-output-filters` is a list of filters to apply to the output (currently, the process will be ansi-colorized and `^M` literals will be stripped).
 Filter functions should take a single